edrlab/thorium-reader/docs/navigator.md

 A single `Server` instance is maintained during the Electron application's lifecycle.
 It is started when needed, and stopped when no more publications are open.
 Publications loaded for reading are added to the `Server` instance's own cache (i.e. publication metadata is loaded in memory).
 Once a given publication has no more open reader, the `Server` instance is instructed to unload it from its internal cache.

+Secure HTTPS is used with a self-signed certificate, see the description of `secureSessions()` in this document.
+Custom HTTP headers are used to limit (but not totally prevent) access from outside the application.
+Both the server key/certificate pair and the custom HTTP headers are renewed at each server start/stop cycle.

 Caveats / potential todos:

 1) The HTTP port is currently not randomized.
 A free port is automatically found, but there is currently no strategy in place to make the port less predictable.
-2) The HTTP communication is open to "outside" consumers (e.g. web browsers, command line URL fetchers).
-For example, no special HTTP headers are emmitted to restrict resource access to the Electron application alone.
-As obfuscated / encrypted content is made clear ("plain text") on the server, clients can too easily access assets that should normally be restricted.

 ### ReadiumCSS